htetpaihtun/docker-for-my-friends/chapter-5/README.md

 Docker will treat this image the same as our original docker image which is 'ubuntu:20.04' in my case.
 You can also investigate with `docker image inspect` and such, as we've already learnt.

+We can also build a new image without using base image from scratch.
-You can see `FROM scratch` with says 'let's build from scratch'.
+`FROM scratch` says 'let's build from scratch'.
 Example: [Ubuntu 20.04 image's Dockerfile](https://github.com/tianon/docker-brew-ubuntu-core/blob/bf61e139e84e04f9d87fff5dc588a3f0398da627/focal/Dockerfile)

 You can have more than one `FROM` instructions in your Dockerfile.